chesterbeckett/chesterbeckett.github.io/_posts/2024-07-02-AppSrvCertError.md

 ## Check Your Certificate Against the Web App Requirements

-If you choose to upload or import a private certificate to App Service, your certificate must meet the following requirements:
+If you choose to upload or import a private certificate to a Web App, your certificate must meet the following requirements:

 - Exported as a password-protected PFX file, encrypted using triple DES.
 - Contains private key at least 2048 bits long